aws-cloudformation/aws-cloudformation-resource-providers-rds/aws-rds-dbinstance/docs/README.md

 #### Iops

 The number of I/O operations per second (IOPS) that the database provisions.
-The value must be equal to or greater than 1000.

 _Required_: No